How Much Does Spray Foam Insulation in Existing Walls Cost in 2023? (Prices/Rates/Factors)

 There are several benefits to insulating those exterior walls that can help your wallet and your comfort levels.

-Some of the benefits of insulating or re-insulating your existing walls are lower energy bills, cutting down on drafts from outlets, and in some cases, customers have reported a reduction in outside noise.
+Some of the benefits of insulating or re-insulating your existing walls are lower energy bills, cutting down on drafts from outlets, and, in some cases, customers have reported a reduction in outside noise.

-The added comfort of an air seal in your home brings is great as it reduces airflow into and out of those walls, but the money you save is an added bonus.
+The added comfort of an air seal in your home is great as it reduces airflow into and out of those walls, but the money you save is an added bonus.
 You can experience even more savings if you protect your entire house from that air movement.

 That cold air moving through the walls can contribute to the discomfort you are feeling in your home, but sometimes there is more to the discomfort you are feeling.

-Fees and Taxes in Addition to Spray Foam Insulation in Existing Walls Costs
+Fees and Taxes, in Addition to Spray Foam Insulation in Existing Walls Costs

 An experienced contractor won’t hit you with additional hidden fees once the job is complete.